Managing Merge Conflicts

 # Stage the resolved file

-git add src/FileCabinet/SuiteScripts/vendor_invoice.js
+git add src/FileCabinet/SuiteScripts/user_event_customer.js

 # Complete the merge